FilipDominec/rp2daq/README.md

 ![(2)](https://forums.raspberrypi.com/viewtopic.php?t=338085)
 ; we cannot consider it fully supported.

+Boards featuring the newer RP2350 microcontroller are not currently supported, but we plan porting rp2daq firmware to these, too.

 The Arduino family of boards is not supported.
 Neither the ESP/Espressif boards are.
 (Development of this project was started on the ESP32-WROOM module, but it suffered from its randomly failing (and consistently slow) USB communication, as well as somewhat lacking documentation.)
 </details>